Film Review – CHIPS (2017)

 A lot of the issues in CHIPS, however, come from the writing of the film.
 Dax Shepard has shown in the past that he’s talented (while also having an adorable relationship with his wife Kristen Bell), but his writing is clearly the main culprit behind CHIPS‘ failure both with critics and the box office.

 What I’m referring to here can easily be summed up by an example of supposedly “witty” banter between Shepard and Pena.
 In one of their arguments, Shepard refers to a house as a “domicile.”
 When was the last time you heard someone use the word, “domicile?”
 The 1940’s?

 What I Didn’t Like…Continued

-The “humor” employed by CHIPS is also aggressively raunchy, so if that isn’t your cup of tea than CHIPS is then most definitely not for you.
+The “humor” employed by CHIPS is also aggressively raunchy.
+If that isn’t your cup of tea than CHIPS is then most definitely not for you.
 As for me, I’d never be the one to shy away from a phallic joke in a movie.
-In fact, I get a lot of satisfaction out of toilet humor, but CHIPS goes about setting up these sex jokes the complete wrong way, making the film more cringe-worthy than funny.
+In fact, I get a lot of satisfaction out of toilet humor.
+CHIPS goes about setting up these sex jokes the complete wrong way, making the film more cringe-worthy than funny.

-As for CHIPS, the film is a lot of gross-out gags just for the sake of gross-out gags, lackingthe nuance that makes these jokes funny in other films.
+As for CHIPS, the film is a lot of gross-out gags just for the sake of gross-out gags, lacking the nuance that makes these jokes funny.

 What I Didn’t Like…Continued…Continued